CAN offer:

 To access any of the above services contact sarah.pickering@can100.org (if you are based in BCP) or bekki.stalker@can100.org (if based in Dorset).

-Trustees play a vital role in ensuring charities and voluntary groups are well run, effective and working in the best way possible for the people they support.
+Trustees play a vital role in ensuring charities and voluntary groups are well-run, effective and working in the best way possible for the people they support.

 Trustees across the BCP area benefit the local economy by around £25m a year – that’s pretty spectacular!

-What are a trustee’s legal roles and responsibilities?
+About trustees – What are a trustee’s legal roles and responsibilities?

 A trustee should: